telerik/teststudio-docs/docs-teststudiodev/features/elements-explorer/overview.md

 ---
 # Elements Explorer

-The Elements Explorer displays a tree of elements which you have recorded step against, or manually added to the Element's repository through the DOM explorer in the recording toolbar __add a link__.
+The Elements Explorer displays a tree of elements which you have recorded step against, or manually added to the Element's repository through the DOM explorer in the <a href="/features/recorder/recording-toolbar" target="_blank">recording toolbar</a>.
 The elements are arranged in a tree view and expose properties more specific to testing.

-Each element is shown only once in the Elements Explorer although it may be used in several tests and test steps. __Test Studio Dev__ relies on an intelligent element identification scheme called Find Logic __add a link__ and thus reuses already recorded elements which could be identified with the same find expression.
+Each element is shown only once in the Elements Explorer although it may be used in several tests and test steps. __Test Studio Dev__ relies on an intelligent element identification scheme called <a href="/features/project-settings/find-logic" target="_blank">Find Logic</a> and thus reuses already recorded elements which could be identified with the same find expression.

 To open the Elements Explorer in project click on the _Show Elements Explorer_ button.
 It will appear in the lower middle pane next to _Error List_ and _Output_ tabs.

 ![Show Elements Explorer](images/overview/elements-explorer.png)

 ## Sort Elements in Elements Explorer

 The Elements pane maintains a list of all Elements within the current project.
 It allows you to view elements and edit the way they are found during execution.

 The Elements menu bar ![Elements bar](images/overview/menu-bar.png) has the following buttons: